RafalKucharskiPK/old_rafalkucharskipk.github.io/_news/2023-04-15 Joint GMUM seminar with Jack Haddad.md

 inline: true
 ---

-Great pleasre to host prof. **Jack Haddad** from [Technion](https://cee.technion.ac.il/en/members/haddad/) at the seminar of GMUM group - very nice presentation and feedback
+Great pleasure to host prof. **Jack Haddad** from [Technion](https://cee.technion.ac.il/en/members/haddad/) at the seminar of GMUM group - very nice presentation and feedback